-E. Inception Transformer Block (iFB)
+F. Inception Transformer Block (iFB)

-We adpot the iFormer Block from [14], which is utilized to refine and synthesize the feature representations extracted and fused from previous stages.
+We adpot the iFormer Block from [11], which is utilized to refine and synthesize the feature representations extracted and fused from previous stages.
 In the original architecture, Inception Transformer contains 4 stages, we only adopt the 4th stage to balance the local and global information before classifier.
 Through its inception-inspired design, the iFormer 4th Stage emphasizes the balance between high-frequency (detail-oriented) and low-frequency (global context) information, ensuring that both aspects are adequately represented and utilized in the final feature map.
-Positioned before the final 1x1 convolution, which expands the feature map four times, the iFormer block ensures that the expanded features are of the highest quality, containing all necessary information for the subsequent classification.
-This strategic placement maximizes the impact of the final feature expansion on the network's performance.
+Positioned before the final 1×1 convolution, which expands the feature map four times, the iFormer block ensures that the expanded features are of the Eighest quality, containing all necessary information for the subsequent classification.
 In the Inception mixer, rather than directly inputting image tokens into the Multi-Head Self-Attention (MSA) mixer, the approach involves an initial division of the input feature across the channel dimension.
 Subsequently, these divided components are separately processed by a high-frequency mixer and a low-frequency mixer.
-The high-frequency mixer employs both a max-pooling operation and a convolution operation in parallel to manage the high-frequency aspects, whereas the processing of low-frequency elements is handled through a self-attention mechanism.
-The overall process of the iFormerBlock are detailed below:
+The high-frequency mixer employs both a max-pooling operation and a convolution operation in parallel to manage the highfrequency aspects, whereas the processing of low-frequency elements is handled through a self-attention mechanism.